kybr/MAT189/lecture/This-Class.md

 #### Assignments

 Your default assignment due every day is always: Make or inprove your digital portfolio (website).
 We will look at your portfolio in class and judge it.
 Each week you will deliver breif reports on the improvements you make.
+Email <yerkes@ucsb.edu> your portfolio report by 5pm each Monday.

 I may assign other work from time to time.